esradm/esradm.github.io/about.md

 permalink: /about/
 ---

-I am a Postdoctoral research associate at the University of Fribourg, Switzlerand.
+I am a Postdoctoral research associate at the University of Fribourg, Switzerland.

-Contact :
+Contact : esradurmaz@gmail.com

-          esradurmaz@gmail.com

-          esra.durmaz@unifr.ch